 Work Aware at S3

-Last year, DYW Glasgow launched a new project, Work Aware at S3, in partnership with FARE Scotland.
+Last year, Glasgow Chamber of Commerce, in partnership with DYW Glasgow, launched a new project, Work Aware at S3, in partnership with FARE Scotland.
 The aim of the project was to provide young people (who could be at risk of disengaging from school) with various employer visits over the course of 12 weeks, and to use ‘Glasgow as a Classroom’ by providing young people the opportunity to visit different areas of the city and understand different entry-level positions that could be available to them.

 The first cohort from the programme attended their scheduled activities from August to November.
 This cohort consisted of young people from Knightswood, Eastbank and All Saints Secondary Schools.
 Between these schools, there were thirty-one young people registered with attendance varying throughout the programme.
 The young people identified for the programme were attending school less than 25% of the time but averaged almost 80% at the programme (some absences were due to school exclusion.)